larstonder/os2022/alarm_clock/test_cases.md

 3. Input a date after current time
 4. Press 'l' to list all current alarms
 Expected result: Print the single inputted alarm
+5. Press 's' to schedule an alarm
-5. Input another date after current time
+6. Input another date after current time
-6. Press 'l' to list all current alarms
+7. Press 'l' to list all current alarms
-Expected result: List both alarms
+Expected result: List both alarms if not one alarm has rung already

 ## Test case 3 - Alarm list overflow and deletion